Angle Icon

 Best practices for writing medical notes

-Creating effective medical notes requires balancing comprehensiveness with clarity.
+Creating effective clinical documentation requires balancing comprehensiveness with clarity.
 Lalitha Mcsorley, lead Physical Therapist at Brentwood Physio, writes at least 15 detailed digital medical notes daily.
-Here is what she had to say about writing medical notes:
+Here is what she had to say about writing clinical notes:

-• Maintain confidentiality and compliance: Follow HIPAA regulations by using secure platforms, logging out after use, and documenting consent before sharing records—even with other specialists.
+Follow HIPAA regulations by using secure platforms, logging out after use, and documenting consent before sharing records — even with other specialists.

 A bridge to better patient care